 - Your abilities to take advantage of your team.

-- Your abilities to take advantage of the opposing team.
+- Your abilities to take advantage of the opposite team.

 - Your ability to generate “brain farts“.